When you are 31 weeks pregnant, your baby is growing and growing and is now about the same length as from your elbow to your finger tip.

 Your Baby’s Development

 The fetal age of your baby is now 29 weeks.
 Your baby now measures around 3.3 pounds (1.5 kg) – that’s around four navel oranges.
 The length would now be measuring over 16 inches (40.6 cm), similar to the distance between your finger tip and your elbow.

 Additional developments are the ability to turn the head from side to side.

 The legs and the body are starting to round up as more fats accumulate under the skin.
 You may also notice that your baby is moving a lot, causing you to sleep less.
 Take this positively, it only means that you have an active and healthy baby inside your womb.

-The brain continues to develop rapidly and is expected to work by this time since there are already billions of neurons present.
+The brain continues to develop rapidly and is expected to function well since there are already billions of neurons present.
 And your baby can now make use of all five senses since the connections between the individual nerve cells are now becoming more developed.
 You may be wondering if all of the senses will be used while the baby is still inside.
-Well, your baby can't smell anything yet since she is packed with amniotic fluid.
-But one thing for sure is true- that the sense of smelling is now developed, though it is not being used yet.
+Well, your baby can’t smell anything yet since she is packed with amniotic fluid.
+But one thing for sure is true – that the sense of smelling is now developed, though it is not being used yet.

 Your little one can now make faces, swallow, suck her thumb, hiccup, and pedal her hands and feet inside your womb.
 While still inside the womb, some babies even suck their thumb vigorously.